Molecular mechanisms of marine polysaccharide degradation

 Algae blooms, i.e., massive proliferation of algae in marine ecosystems, are caused by seasonal changes in environmental conditions and nutrient contaminations, such as agricultural runoffs.
 These large quantities of algal biomass have detrimental impact on coastal ecosystems, tourism, and aquaculture.
 At the same time, they present a hitherto unrecognized sustainable resource of rare marine sugars.
 A complex range of nutrients released upon algae death presents fertile ground for bacteria.
 These nutrients include structurally versatile algal polysaccharides.
 To tap this partially recalcitrant food source, bacterial communities possess a diverse repertoire of highly specialized enzymes, substrate-binding proteins and transporters.
 Interestingly, individual bacteria pursue quite distinct strategies to prevail against nutritional competitors or to profit from each other.
 These foci are central to our DFG research unit POMPU (FOR 2406; www.pompu-project.de).

-Functional genomics and strain optimization of Bacilli
+Functional analysis and strain optimization of industrially relevant Bacilli